-1.6 Alternatives Considered but Eliminated from Further Discussion
+1.7 Alternatives Considered but Eliminated from Further Discussion Prior to the Draft Environmental Impact Report/Environmental Assessment (DEIR/EA)

-Alternatives at Central and Chestnut

-The alternatives presented at Central and Chestnut Avenues were removed from this project due to funding complications.
-It is anticipated that a separate project would be completed in the future for improvements to Central and Chestnut Avenues when funding is available.
+Alternatives at Central and Chestnut-Alternatives proposed at Central Avenue and Chestnut Avenue were removed from the project due to funding complications.
+It is anticipated that a separate project would be completed in the future for improvements to Central and Chestnut avenues when funding is available.

-Alternatives 1 and 3 at North Avenue

-Two alternatives were removed from further consideration for the North Avenue interchange.
-Alternative 1 and Alternative 3 were removed because their respective designs far exceeded planned costs identified in the regional transportation plan from the available transportation funding sources.
-Also, e Alternative 1 would require property from a hazardous waste Superfund Site.
+Alternatives 1 and 3 at North Avenue-Two build alternatives were removed from further consideration for the North Avenue interchange.
+Alternative 1 and Alternative 3 were removed because their respective designs far exceeded planned costs identified in the Regional Transportation Plan from the available transportation funding sources.
+Also, Alternative 1 would require property from a hazardous waste Superfund site.
 Both alternatives would require the relocation of a local foodbank that provides services for a large population.

-Transportation System Management, Transportation Demand Management, and Mass Transit Alternatives

-Transportation System Management, Transportation Demand Management, and Mass Transit alternatives are not being considered as viable alternatives in the environmental document because they would not satisfy the purpose and need of the project.
+Transportation System Management, Transportation Demand Management, and Mass Transit Alternatives-Transportation System Management, Transportation Demand Management, and Mass Transit alternatives are not being considered as viable alternatives in the environmental document because they would not satisfy the purpose and need for the project.
 Although these alternatives are not viable on their own, there are features included in the proposed improvements that align with regional strategies to reduce the vehicle miles traveled and increase the efficiency of existing facilities through operational improvements.
-The Build Alternatives have incorporated traffic signals, lighting, sidewalks and crosswalks at intersections.
-Additionally, bicycle and pedestrian facilities are included, which aim to fill gaps in existing pedestrian circulation and/or connect to bicycle facilities, which is in line with planning in the area.
+The build alternatives have incorporated traffic signals, lighting, sidewalks and crosswalks at intersections.
+Also, bicycle and pedestrian facilities are included that aim to fill gaps in existing pedestrian circulation and/or connect to bicycle facilities, which aligns with planning in the area.

-1.7 Permits and Approvals Needed
+1.8 Permits and Approvals Needed

-A 1600 Permit and Waste Discharge Requirement (WDR) from the California Department of Fish and Wildlife would be required for work disturbing the North Colony Canal located on north side of North Avenue, east of the intersection with Cedar Avenue.
+A 1600 Permit from the California Department of Fish and Wildlife and a Waste Discharge Requirement would be required for work disturbing the North Colony Canal located on north side of North Avenue, east of the intersection at Cedar Avenue.

-Agency PLAC Status California Department of Fish and Wildlife Fish and Game Code 1600 Permit, required for work at canals.
+Agency Permits, Licenses, Agreements, and Certifications Status California Department of Fish and Wildlife Fish and Game Code 1600 Permit, required for work at canals.
 1600 Permit is obtained prior to start of construction.
+Regional Water Quality Control Board Waste Discharge Requirement Permit is obtained prior to start of construction.

-Figure 1-3 Typical Interchange Configuration Types Spread Diamond (Type L-2)
+Figure 1-4 Alternative 1 Spread Diamond (Type L-2) at American Avenue

-Partial Cloverleaf (Type L-9)
+Figure 1-5 Alternative 2 Partial Cloverleaf (Type L-9) at American Avenue